marlin-anil/Ubuntu-Learning/Ansible/playbook-creation.md

 This playbook is used to **install Apache2**, **deploy a custom index.html page**, and **start the Apache service** automatically on target hosts using Ansible.

+### Create Structure under directory playbook-basic/ with file configuration, inventory, and file for web content
 ```
 # Create directory
 mkdir playbook-basic/